- Vol 1: General - Topics Chapters Overview

 A listing of all local governments that have noise ordinances is available at: http://ceres.ca.gov/planning/bol/1998/noise.html.

-The TeNS, section 7000 describes the proper format of the noise study reports.
-A good noise report contains all the necessary information for the reviewer to perform a review of the report with minimum need for further clarification and consultations.
+Section 6 of the TeNS describes the proper format of the NSR.
+A good NSR contains all the necessary information for the reviewer to understand the report with minimum need for further clarification and consultations.
 A good noise study report contains:

-- Detailed discussion of: land uses, existing and future measurements, proposed abatement, reasonable and feasibility analysis
+- Detailed discussion of: land uses, existing and future noise levels, proposed abatement, and the reasonable and feasibility analysis

-- Visual aids: Vicinity maps, area of potential effect (APE), layout that clearly indicate the location of impacted receptors relative to the project, proposed location of barriers, topographic information, etc.
+- Visual aids: Vicinity maps, project area maps, layouts that clearly indicate the location of affected receptors relative to the project, proposed location of barriers, topographic information, etc.

-- Technical Information: meteorological information at the time of noise measurement, instrumentation used, inclusion in the appendices of any references mentioned in the report, modeling input and output files, projected traffic volume data
+- Technical Information: date, time, location, and duration of noise measurements; instrumentation used; inclusion in the appendices of any references mentioned in the report; modeling input and output files; and projected traffic volume data

 - Evaluation of construction noise impacts

-Local Agency Projects - Noise Study Reports prepared in support of local agency federal-aid transportation projects "off" the State Highway System (Locals Assistance projects) shall be processed through the District Local Assistance Engineer (DLAE).
-The report shall be reviewed by the district local assistance environmental generalist and/or a district local assistance engineer (if available).
-The District local assistance environmental staff review the noise study report to ensure that:
+Local Assistance Projects - Noise Study Reports prepared in support of local agency Federal-aid transportation projects "off" the SHS have the same review and approval requirements but are processed through the District Local Assistance Engineer (DLAE).
+The report shall be reviewed by the District noise specialist and the District Local Assistance Environmental Planner/Generalist, and approved by the District noise specialist’s supervisor (District Branch Chief).

 - it complies with the requirements of all applicable federal laws, regulations, policy and guidance

-- the report format and content are consistent with the SER
+- the report format and content are consistent with the SER, and

 - the report summary and conclusions are consistent with the information included in the environmental document

-The appropriate environmental document (e.g., draft environmental impact statement, environmental assessment) serves as the vehicle to circulate the preliminary noise abatement (NEPA/23 CFR 772) and CEQA mitigation decisions to the public for review and comment.
-More information on the process of reporting the preliminary noise abatement and mitigation decision can be found in the CaTNAP, Section 5 (for noise studies completed after July 13, 2011, see Section 5 of the Traffic Noise Analysis Protocol May 2011.).
+The appropriate environmental document (e.g., Draft Environmental Impact Statement, Environmental Assessment) serves as the vehicle to circulate the preliminary noise abatement (NEPA/23 CFR 772) and CEQA mitigation decisions to the public for review and comment.
+More information on the process of reporting the preliminary noise abatement and mitigation decision can be found in the Noise Protocol.

-Construction noise is only substantial in exceptional cases, such as pile driving and crack and seal pavement rehabilitation operations.
-The CaTNAP, Section 3 discusses construction noise (for noise studies completed after July 13, 2011, see Section 3 of the Traffic Noise Analysis Protocol May 2011.).
+Construction noise is only substantial in exceptional cases, such as when pile driving and crack and seal pavement rehabilitation operations will occur.
+The Noise Protocol, Section 3 and TeNS, Section 6, discusses construction noise.
+The FHWA has also developed the Roadway Construction Noise Model for predicting potential construction noise levels.

 TIMING THE STUDIES WITH THE ENVIRONMENTAL PROCESS